 Call our firefighting foam cancer attorneys today at 727-451-6900 to explore all your legal options!

-The greatest risk for cancer caused by firefighting foam is to those who have been exposed for a long period of time, especially without understanding the risk.
+The greatest risk for cancer is to those who have been exposed to firefighting foam for a long period of time or repeatedly over several years, especially without understanding the risk.
 This often applies to firefighters, military personnel, airport employees, and other workers exposed to AFFF throughout their careers.

 What Is Firefighting Foam?

-There is no denying that fire fighting foams play an important role in extinguishing fires but that also doesn't excuse those who have had a hand in making workers sick and potentially causing AFFF foam cancer fatalities.
-The risk of cancer from AFFF exposure should be well-represented and known to those who are exposed to it so that they can make an educated choice and take proper precautions.
+There is no denying that firefighting foams play an important role in extinguishing fires but that also doesn't excuse those who have had a hand in making workers sick and potentially causing AFFF foam cancer fatalities.
+The risk of cancer from AFFF exposure should be well-warned and well-known to those who are exposed to it so that they can make an educated choice and take proper precautions.

 Keep in mind that individuals residing in properties within very close proximity to a fire department, airport, or military base may have been exposed as a result of water runoff.
 AFFF can contaminate a water supply.

 AFFF contains known carcinogens which are chemicals that increase the risk of people developing cancer or other related diseases.
 The specific PFAS that are known to be carcinogenic are Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA) which are both found in firefighting foam.

 When a person is exposed to PFAS routinely, their body absorbs the chemicals, and they build up over time.
 In fact, PFAS are known as the “the forever chemical” because of their long half-lives and their inability to break down.
 As the carcinogens accumulate inside the body, they increase a person's risk of certain cancers and illnesses, like: